t3r6/pkdocs/docs/index.md

 Painkiller is a first-person shooter video game developed by Polish game studio People Can Fly and published by DreamCatcher Interactive in April 2004.

 It was the first game based on PainEngine.<br>
-Apparently this engine used some modified pieces of Quake code and included some proprietory tools like:
+Apparently, this engine used some modified pieces of Quake code and included some proprietory tools like:
 Havok (for physics), Miles Engine (for sound), Xtreme Toolkit (for exe).<br>
 NecroEngine is a continuation of PainEngine that was significantly improved.<br>
 The engine seems to have been deprecated after 2010.